Co-Workers Arguing While Sitting At a Desk

 As you would with management guidelines, it may be best to draft standards and procedures for employees, too.
 This way, it’s easy to tell who is following these policies and who isn’t.
 So, if a conflict does arise, you can take swift and decisive action based on one’s actions before the conflict.
 Without these guidelines in place, it’s much harder to penalize employees for not working harder than their peers as there is no specific recourse to follow.

-If you’re looking to improve your conflict resolution strategy at work, let Resolve help.
+If you’re looking to improve your conflict resolution strategy at work, let AllWin help.
 Contact us today to find out more!